Masaaki Endoh: JAM Project

+Endoh often stars in songs that have very long notes or extremely high notes.
+Examples include "Hagane no Messiah" (鋼の, Hagane no Kyūseishu) which has a twenty-second note and "Seventh Explosion", twenty-five seconds.

 2000s

 Masaaki Endoh enjoyed moderate success from 2000 to 2003, when he released his first studio album, Chakuriku!!.
 At around the same time, he sang the opening for Bakuryuu Sentai Abaranger, for which he gained much popularity.
 After its success, he halted singing opening themes to focus more on JAM Project.

 By 2006, he released his second album M.e. and followed by a concert organized by Lantis to promote the release.
 The album included Carry On and CLOWN, which were also released on the soundtrack for the series Muv-Luv.
 Masaaki Endoh released ENSON and ENSON2 in the summer of 2008, which proved to be a massive success.
 The album contained covers of popular anime opening themes in the late 1990s and early 2000s, including "Uninstall" by Chiaki Ishikawa and "Sousei no Aquarion" by Akino.

 In 2009, he returned to singing opening themes.
 He followed up with the release of his third studio album, Circus Man.
 He introduced the concept of him being a circus show performer, the cover showing his face with clown makeups.
 A concert was organized but never released as home media.